 16. Explain with neat sketch gear type motors.

-This figure shows the construction of gear pump.
+This figure shows the construction of the gear pump.

 - It consists of two meshed gears.

 - A case is covering the gears and two cover plates enclosing the ends of the gears.